 Year 6 Transition

 Due to the increase in Covid cases and the recent government updates, Transition 2021 is looking different from previous years.
 Sadly, there will be no formal Transition Day on site.
 Instead, much of the transition work is remote with primary and secondary teachers liaising to share information and make sure that Year 6s are supported as they prepare to move to Regents Park.

-Headteacher, Mrs Barnes, is visiting Trust primary schools to meet Year 6 students and speak directly to their teachers while Head of Year, Mr Sinclair, and Head of Year Support, Mrs Blakely, are working tirelessly to speak to every primary school which has students moving to Regents Park.
+Headteacher, Mrs Barnes, is visiting Trust primary schools to meet Year 6 students and speak directly to their teachers while Head of Year, Mr Gates, and Head of Year Support, Mrs Blakely, are working tirelessly to speak to every primary school which has students moving to Regents Park.
 This is no mean feat with over 25 primary feeders sending students to Regents Park.
 Currently Mr Gates is filming a welcome video to send to primary schools which will include a virtual tour, introduction to key staff and interviews with current Year 7 students.

 First Days of Term

-Teachers and Curriculum Leaders are also revising their schemes of work so that they support students who have had a very different experience of learning the last few months.
-Year 7s can expect some engaging learning once they arrive.
-We will also be introducing a Regents Park ‘passport’ based around our ethos of: RESPECT; PRIDE; CREATIVITY and CHALLENGE, which will encourage students to embrace the school’s culture and the wider opportunities on offer.
+Teachers and Curriculum Leaders are also revising their schemes of work so that they support students who have had a very different experience of learning over the last two school years.
+Year 7s can expect some engaging learning and ‘WOW lessons’ once they arrive.
+We will also be introducing a Regents Park ‘Ethos Loyalty Card’ based around our ethos of: RESPECT; PRIDE; CREATIVITY and CHALLENGE, which will encourage students to embrace the school’s culture and the wider opportunities on offer.

-Finally, we are a school with a strong rewards culture and we look forward to rewarding new students for completing their ‘Regents Park Ready’ booklets and ‘Getting to Know You’ activities before they arrive and their ‘Ethos Passports’ once they start.
+Finally, we are a school with a strong rewards culture and we look forward to rewarding new students for completing their ‘Regents Park Ready’ booklets before they arrive and their ‘Ethos Loyalty Cards’ once they start.
 Who will be part of the first Headteacher’s Hot Chocolate celebration?
 Who will be the first Year 7 to receive an ethos badge?
 Which students will be rewarded in the first Hot 50 Celebration of the year?
 It could be you!

 Transition: Supporting the Move from Primary to Secondary